University of Wisconsin–La Crosse: W. Carl Wimberly Hall

 Completed in 1974 and originally called "North Hall", in 2000 this building was named for former professor and Dean of the College of Arts, Letters and Sciences, W. Carl Wimberly.
 The building has classrooms, three auditoriums, and the offices of the College of Business Administration, the accounting, archeology, sociology, economics, English, ethnic and racial studies, finance, history, management, marketing, political science and public administration departments, and the Small Business Development Center.

 Prairie Springs Science Center

-The newest academic building on campus, the Prairie Springs Science Center was completed in 2018 at a cost of $84 million.
+The newest academic building on campus, the Prairie Springs Science Center was completed in 2018 for $84 million.
 The 189,000 square foot building contains 36 instructional labs and 23 research labs that support the university's biology, biochemistry, chemistry, earth science, geography, microbiology, and physics programs.
 A $2 million endowment, the largest single gift in UW-L history, was donated by Carolyn and Jay Scott in support of the new science building.

-Recreational facilities

-The U

-Completed in January 2017, UWL's new student union is three stories and just over 204,000 square feet.
-It includes offices for the Student Association, Student Senate, Pride Center, and the COVE, which encompasses all student organizations.
-It also houses an auditorium on the second floor, the University Bookstore, Textbook Rental Services, meeting rooms, a cafeteria, a theater, and a game room.

-Cartwright Center

-Cartwright Hall (1959 with additions in 1965 and 1985), is the former student union.
-It was home to the University Bookstore, Textbook Rental Services, TV and reading lounges, a computer lab, student organization offices and resources, the Involvement Center, Pride Center, and meeting rooms.
-Currently, it houses offices for instructors and space for gymnastics practice.